AndAndr/Zabbix-templates/Applications/NTP/README.md

-# Zabbix-templates/NTP
+# Zabbix-templates/Applications/NTP
-NTP/TemplateAppNTP.xml for zabbix 4.4 version in general.
+TemplateAppNTP.xml for zabbix 4.4 version in general.
 Collecting data from selected source of "ntpq -p" output:

 For agent version lt 5.0 you must enable remote command: